 The little flower was called Amira.
-It means one who speaks.
-She was guarded by the garden spirit, Farkas.
+She was guarded by Farkas, the garden spirit.
 Farkas loved Amira most of all the garden residents.
 However, he was wounded.
 He had lived many lives and carried the damage inside himself.
 He, often, went away and they would not see him for long periods.
 Sometimes, Farkas would sit near Amira.
 He would then remember the things that he rarely let himself remember.
 He would rest there until the wind called him away again.

 When Farkas next returned, he went to greet Amira.
 He had missed his sweet friend.
 His eyes filled with rage when he saw that his little love was gone.
 He knew instantly what had happened and stormed to the gardener with fire and death in his breath.
 The gardener was frightened.

 “I only wanted you to love me,” she said.

 “You cannot kill another being and then claim their spirit as your own.
 I despise you,” Farkas spat at her.
 Still, he let her stay in the garden.
 She reminded him that he hated life.
 He wanted to hate life.